 How to Replace a Car Starter

-If you try to start your vehicle and the engine turns too slowly, or not at all, the starter or solenoid may need to be replaced.
+If you try to start your vehicle and the engine turns too slowly (or not at all), the starter or solenoid may need to be replaced.
 Here's how to get the job done yourself.

-Before you replace a car starter, make sure that the starter or solenoid is indeed the problem.
+Before replacing a car starter, make sure that the starter or solenoid is indeed the problem.
 Have both checked if you have any doubts.
 (This troubleshooting guide might help.)
 Check your battery and battery/starter cables for any wear and corrosion.
 Clean up the corrosion and replace the battery or cables if needed.
-(Find out how to replace corroded battery terminals here.)
 If your vehicle has a starter-mounted solenoid, it’s a good idea to replace the solenoid when you replace the starter.

 - Sockets and wrenches

 - Get the correct starter and solenoid for your vehicle.
 Check with your local NAPA Auto Parts store for the specific parts you need.

 - Let the engine cool.

 - Gather together all the necessary tools.